 98 MS car interior.
 (17:58)

 Cut to the interior of the car, Jack driving, no one looking too cheery.
-Wendy, wearing a wilted brown flower decoration on her brown jacket, as if an expression of summer's end, yawns sleepily.
+Wendy wears a wilted brown flower decoration on her brown jacket, as if an expression of summer's end.
+She yawns sleepily.

 WENDY: Boy, we must really be high up.
 The air feels so different.

 Which is just fact, the higher you go the more rarefied the air, but reminds me of a switch in states of awareness or consciousness and of Danny's lapsing into trance which he will tell Dick Hallorann is like sleep.
-Also brought to my mind is the tale of Jack and the Beanstalk, the boy who who was sent hungry to bed as he traded the family's cow for magic beans rather than money, who had the next day climbed high into the cloud, on the magic beanstalk that sprouted out of those beans, to the castle of the cannibal giant who possessed gold and a golden harp and the golden goose.
-And here we have the family moving from Boulder, high into the mountains, to this gigantic hotel where they expect to share in a small taste of a beautiful, luxurious, resort lifestyle.
+Also brought to my mind is the tale of Jack and the Beanstalk, the boy who who was sent hungry to bed as he traded the family's cow for magic beans rather than money.
+A magic beanstalk sprouted out of those beans, and on it he climbed high into the clouds, to the castle of the cannibal giant who possessed gold and a golden harp and the golden goose.
+Here we have the Torrance family moving from Boulder, high into the mountains, to a gigantic hotel where they expect to share in a small taste of a beautiful, luxurious, resort lifestyle.

 DANNY: I'm hungry.